vineethsankre/snake-game-end-to-end/README.md

 **EKS Cluster + CI/CD + Monitoring (Prometheus & Grafana) + Application Deployment**

 This document explains the complete end-to-end setup starting from creating a server, installing all required tools, configuring Jenkins, running Terraform to create EKS, and deploying the application with monitoring.
-Everything below is cleaned, corrected, structured, and ready for your GitHub README.
+Everything below is cleaned, corrected, structured.

 ---
 ## Project Architecture Diagram